Vercel setup for server-side tracking

 2. Find the Signature Secret and copy it

-3. Back in Cleotic, in the Snippet modal's Vercel log drain section, paste the secret into the Signature secret field
+3. Back in Cleotic, in the tracking site's Setup modal, paste the secret into the Paste Vercel signature secret field

 4. Click Save